remyma/remyma.github.io/_posts/2019-06-18-kubernetes-api-resources.md

   ...
 ```

-Every kubernetes object definition must contain these 2 fields :
-* apiVersion - Which version of the Kubernetes API you’re using to create this object
+* **apiVersion** - Which version of the Kubernetes API you’re using to create this object
-* kind - What kind of object you want to create
+* **kind** - What kind of object you want to create

 But, which are the available resources supported on your kubernetes cluster ?

 Also which api versions are supported ?

+What is the http request equivalent to the one your run using `kubectl` ?

+We'll cover this in the next sections.

 ## Api resources